showlab/WorldGUI/README.md

 - 🚀 **Easy Deployment**:  Get started instantly with a simple `.\shells\start_server.bat` command and `python test_guithinker_custom.py` without the need of Docker or Virtual Machine.

 ## 📢 Update
+* [2025.03.11] ⚡ We release a fast version of GUI-Thinker equipped with the base model Claude-3.5-Sonnet and Claude-3.7-Sonnet.
 * [2025.03.08] We made a demo for showing the GUI-Thinker.
 * [2025.03.05] ⚡ Our GUI-Thinker now supports both [instructional video](https://github.com/showlab/WorldGUI/tree/main?tab=readme-ov-file#-test-with-a-prepared-demo-case-under-the-folder-data) and [non-video](https://github.com/showlab/WorldGUI/tree/main?tab=readme-ov-file#-test-with-your-own-user-query) inputs.
 Enjoy!
 * [2025.03.05] 😊 We release the code of GUI-Thinker.
 Now, we support running our GUI agent on your Windows computer locally [Getting started](https://github.com/showlab/WorldGUI/tree/main?tab=readme-ov-file#-getting-started-with-computer-use-agent-gui-thinker).
 GUI-Thinker now supports various base LMMs through API calling, including GPT-4o, Gemini-2.0, and Claude-3.5-Sonnet.
 Local model support will be available soon.